 International Shootout – Machine Pitch Only

-The Minor International Division will play a seeded double-elimination tournament at the conclusion of the regular seasonThe Division Vice President seed teams based off wins & losses in a semi-double-elimination tournament Two teams will advance from the tournament and will play on Championship Day.
+The Minor International Division will play a seeded double-elimination tournament at the conclusion of the regular season.
+The Division Vice President seed teams based off wins & losses in a semi-double-elimination tournament Two teams will advance from the tournament and will play on Championship Day.
 If after the time limit a game is tied, the “International Tie Breaker” will be implemented with the last out placed at second base and the game will continue until completion.
 All previous Minor International rules of the CVLL Supplemental Rules will remain in effect.

 PEANUT DIVISION